 A benchmark is a standard, or a set of standards, used as a point of reference by which performance or level of quality may be measured, compared or judged.

-THE benchmark is a single point – a moment of wonder and awe.
+The Benchmark is a single point – a moment of wonder and awe.
 To the theist, a psychotic break.
 To the user, a trip.
 To the scientific rationalist, a discovery that blows you away in its profundity.
 Either way, it is a moment worth preserving and rarely anticipated in life.
-The struggle of searching those moments in one’s journey in life is what it’s all about.
-But when one succeeds the reward is breath-taking.
-So shouldn’t we all try as hard as we can to find these moments?
-Shouldn’t we all look at every new thing that crosses our way as a a possible benchmark?
-Shouldn’t we give the opportunity to all these new experiences that this era provides us with, to be truthfully estimated and deeply understood by us?
-Even without the desired outcome, this attitude in life has much more to give than we could ever imagine.
+The struggle of searching those moments beautifully exhausting, but when one succeeds the reward is breath-taking.

 I am Maria Foka, a fashion artist with a degree in Architecture, based in Athens.
 My practice revolves around fashion philosophy, wearable design, bodily reflections through the body-machine amalgam and the narratives emerging from the dialogues between the biological and the social self through everyday practices.
 I consider the notion of chimera and the mythic beings that we all are and we all embody through the prolific act of clothing as proactive; that is why I begin my studies from within, using my own pathologies and mythologies as the benchmark.
 I examine the world through my self and my body, history through experience, presenting through the performance of seemingly trivial fragments.
 I use the medium of collage in its every form – through semantics and design – when I create body-machines, when I compose digital artworks, when I write and when I get dressed every morning.